 The mild weather this month—with highs around 64°F—makes it an ideal month to see the park; it’s perfect hiking weather.

-(During other times of the year, hiking can be pretty dangerous due to heat.)
+(During other times of the year, hiking can be pretty dangerous due to the heat.)

-Some of the most popular hikes here include The Lost Mine Trail, the Balanced Rock Via Grapevine Hills Trail, Emory Peak, Boquillas Canyon Trail, and Santa Elena Canyon Trail.
+Some of my favorite hikes here include The Lost Mine Trail, the Balanced Rock Via Grapevine Hills Trail, Emory Peak, Boquillas Canyon Trail, and Santa Elena Canyon Trail.

-The Lost Mine Trail is fantastic for sunset.
+I love to walk The Lost Mine Trail at sunset.
 Emory Peak is challenging but worth it for the incredible views.
-Make sure to bring plenty of water even in the winter.
+Make sure to bring plenty of water, even in the winter.
 It can still get pretty toasty!

 Another great reason to come in February is to soak in the hot spring.